anubhav1903/E-Commerce/README.md

 ### Method

-Used Get & Post Api to fetch data from User & client User-
+Used Get & Post Api to fetch data from User & client.........
+User-
-For User details Like Login , Registration & Address Client-
+For User details Like Login , Registration & Address.........
+Client-
 For any changes on website like Adding , Updating & Deleting Products & User Details